-Regulation 91 of the Company's Constitution provides for one-third of the directors to retire from office by rotation at each Annual General Meeting ("AGM") and Regulation 97 provides for all newly-appointed Directors to retire at the next AGM following their appointments by the Board.
-Pursuant to Rule 720(4) of the Catalist Rules, the Company will also ensure that all directors (including managing directors) submit themselves for re-nomination and re-appointment at least once every three years.
+Regulation 91 of the Company's Constitution provides for one-third of the directors to retire from office by rotation at each AGM and Regulation 97 provides for all newly-appointed Directors to retire at the next AGM following their appointments by the Board.
+Pursuant to Rule 720(4) of the Catalist Rules, the Company will also ensure that all directors (including managing directors) submit themselves for renomination and re-appointment at least once every three years.
 Currently, all Directors of the Company are subject to retirement by rotation at least once every three years under the Company's Constitution except for Mr Sam Kok Yin as under the Company's Constitution, the Managing Director is not subject to retirement by rotation.
-Nonetheless, in line with Rule 720(4) of the Catalist Rules, Mr Sam Kok Yin, the Managing Director of the Company will be submitting himself for re-election at the Company's forthcoming AGM.
+The Company will pursuant to Rule 720(4) of the Catalist Rules, ensure that Mr Sam Kok Yin, the Managing Director of the Company, retires and submits himself for re-election at a general meeting of the Company at least once every three years.